Ronald Lewis (actor): Decline

-His image suffered in 1965 when, while he was appearing in Peter Pan on stage (as Hook), his wife alleged he had assaulted her.
-Lewis failed to turn up at court and a warrant was issued for his arrest.
-Press reports of the court case at the time described the incident as "2 'Shiners' For A Film Actor" after Lewis received two black eyes, both in retaliation to his aggression: one from a man who had taken his car keys as Lewis was evidently unfit to drive; and another, at his home in Grays, from the arresting police officer whose presence was prompted by Mrs Lewis' visit to a police station in a "distressed" state.
+In May 1965 Lewis appeared in court for drinking driving and assault.
+Lewis received two black eyes, both in retaliation to his aggression: one from a man who had taken his car keys as Lewis was evidently unfit to drive; and another, at his home in Grays, from the arresting police officer whose presence was prompted by Mrs Lewis's visit to a police station in a "distressed" state.
 At the trial Lewis admitted driving while unfit through drink, assaulting a police officer, and being drunk and disorderly.
-He was fined £65 and banned from driving for a year, he was not charged with assaulting his wife.
+He was fined £65 and banned from driving for a year, but he was not charged with assaulting his wife.

+In December 1965 a warrant was issued for Lewis's arrest while he was appearing in Peter Pan on stage (as Hook alongside Sylvia Syms in the title role).
+His wife alleged he had assaulted her in August.
+Lewis failed to turn up at court and a warrant was issued for his arrest in December.

+This possibly contributed to Lewis no longer playing lead roles in films although it has been pointed out he continued to play leads on television and in theatre until the end of his career.
+Another reason for the decline in his film career may have been a shift in public taste and Lewis's association with the 1950s.
 He focused on stage work in productions such as Raymond and Agnes (1965).

 Final years

 Lewis was a regular in the TV series His and Hers (1970–72).
 Apart from a role in Friends (1971) and its sequel Paul and Michelle (1974), his final credits were in TV: Tales of Unease (1970), Hine (1971), The Rivals of Sherlock Holmes (1973), Harriet's Back in Town (1973), Nightingale's Boys (1975), Public Eye (1975), and Crown Court ('Do Your Worst' episode, 1974), Big Boy Now!
-(1976), Warship (1977), The XYY Man (1977), Z Cars (1978), and The John Sullivan Story (1979).
+(1976), Warship (1977), The XYY Man (1977), and Z Cars (1978).
+Filmink noted "Like many a self-destructive drunk (Tony Hancock, Robert Newton, Judy Garland), Lewis wound up in Australia towards the end of his career, appearing in The John Sullivan Story (1979)."

 He was meant to be First Voice in a production of Under Milk Wood at Theatre Gwynedd in 1975.
 He stopped drinking to prepare himself for the role, but wound up having a heart attack on opening night.

 Personal life

-Lewis was married twice, both times to actresses: Norah Gorsen (m 1960) and Elizabeth Marlow (m 1967).
+Lewis was married twice, both times to actresses: Norah Gorsen (m 1955) and Elizabeth Marlow (m 1967).
 He had two daughters with Marlow.
 Once the marriage broke up, he began drinking heavily.
-In 1979, he collapsed in his dressing room.
+In September 1979, Lewis collapsed in his dressing room while rehearsing for a stage appearance in Sleuth.

 In 1981, at the age of 52, he was declared bankrupt with debts of £21,188.